naheim/seyibExercises/RExercises/logisticRegression.md

 Hence, logistic regression is linear regression on the logit transform of y, where y is the proportion (or probability) of success at each value of x.
 However, you should avoid the temptation to do a traditional least-squares regression at this point, as neither the normality nor the homoscedasticity (variance of points around regression line is uniform) assumption will be met.

 Odds ratio might best be illustrated by returning to searching for condors at Pinnacles.
 Your birding website gives the odds of seeing a peregrine falcon (*Falco peregrinus*) of 1 to 2.
 This means that you are expected to see a peregrine falcon once in every three July visits to the park.
 The odds of seeing a peregrine falcon are 1/2, or 0.5.
 How much better is this than odds for seeing a California condor?
 The odds ratio tells us: 0.5 / 0.125 = 4.0.
 The odds of seeing a peregrine falcon are four times the odds of seeing a condor.
 Be careful not to say "times as likely to see," which would not be correct.
 The probability (likelihood, chance) of seeing a peregrine falcon is 1/3 and for a California condor is 1/9, resulting in a likelihood ratio of 3.0.
-You areonly three times more likely to see a peregrine falcon than a California condor.
+You are only three times more likely to see a peregrine falcon than a California condor.

 ## Logistic Regression: One Numerical Predictor